-You can access the application in three ways, all of which are given equal consideration for admission.
+You can access the application in two ways, both of which are given equal consideration for admission.
 However, students who intend to apply to the pre-pharmacy program MUST choose the Drake Standard Application path and select pre-pharmacy as their major in any of the applications.
 Please also designate an alternate choice for area of study.